deltares-desirmed/WP4-Tasks/README.md

 ### Step 9: Engage in Review
 Respond promptly to feedback from repository maintainers or reviewers.
-Make requested updates and resubmit the PR if necessary: git push origin main
+Make requested updates and resubmit the PR if necessary: git push origin main.
-Respond promptly to feedback from repository maintainers or reviewers.
 Make requested updates and resubmit the PR if necessary:

 # Edit the code as per feedback
 git add .